The Cost of a Swimming Pool: NJ Pricing & Financing Options

 • How will site access or restoration affect final prices?

-Serene Pools works with homeowners to map the full scope up front so hidden work doesn’t surprise your budget.
+Serene Pools works with homeowners to map the full scope of the pool project up front so hidden work doesn’t surprise your budget.

 Cost of a swimming pool: NJ budget ranges by pool type and material